ackama/silverstripe-cwp-template/README.md

     localhost URL
 - Use `bin/console` to log in into your local dev environment
-- If you want to have access to your dependencies in the host, run `composer install --no-scripts`, `composer vendor-expose` and `npm ci`.
-These directories are not shared to avoid lowering performance.
+- If you want to have access to your dependencies in the host, run `composer install --no-scripts`, `npm ci` and `composer vendor-expose`.
+These directories are not shared into your containers to avoid lowering performance.
 - Run `npm run watch` in a separate view to build your assets in realtime.
 - Whenever you make changes in your silverstripe app or theme, run `sake dev/build flush=1`